scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 Inside the loop, an important attribute of the current flight phase is set: :code:`FlightPhase.timeBound`, the maximum timestamp of the flight phase, which is always equal to the initial timestamp of the next flight phase.
 Ordinarily, it would be possible to run the LSODA solver from :code:`FlightPhase.t` to :code:`FlightPhase.timeBound`.
-However, this is not an option because the events which can trigger new flight phases need to be checked throughtout the simulation.
+However, this is not an option because the events which can trigger new flight phases need to be checked throughout the simulation.
 While :code:`scipy.integrate.solve_ivp` does offer the :code:`events` argument to aid in this, it is not possible to use it with most of the events that need to be tracked, since they cannot be expressed in the necessary form.